egomezsumma/bootcamp-workshop/Module-04/README.md

 In this exercise we will change the current code to use those variables and then configure them in Windows Azure Web Site.

+1. First, modify the way we open the http server, by passing the PORT environment variable.
+Every cloud PaaS will set this variable to the internal port where it is listening.
+If that variable is not defined, we'll use 8080 (in development)

+        http.createServer(app)
+            .listen(process.env.PORT || 8080, function () {
+              console.log('listening on http://localhost:' + process.env.PORT || 8080);
+            });

-1. Go to `server.js` and modify the `getDb.init` line with:
+1. Now let's do the same with the database.
+Go to `server.js` and modify the `getDb.init` line with:

         getDb.init({url: process.env.DB || 'mongodb://localhost/mymdocs'})

     > This is equivalent of "If there is an environment variable named DB, use that if not use mongodb://localhost..."

-2. Then go to `lib/setupPassport.js` and modify the `clientID` and `clientSecret` to use the same approach.
+2. Then, copy the `lib/setupPassport.js` from the previous exercise and modify the `clientID` and `clientSecret` to use the same approach.

         clientID:     process.env.AUTH0_CLIENTID || 'HERE IS YOUR DEV CLIENT ID',
         clientSecret: process.env.AUTH0_CLIENTSECRET || 'HERE IS YOUR DEV CLIENT SECRET',

+2. Finally, we have the client id on the master layout page.
+Open `layout.jade` and change the line where the auth0.js file was added.

+        script(src='https://sdk.auth0.com/auth0.js#client=#{env.AUTH0_CLIENTID || "HERE IS YOUR DEV CLIENT ID" }')

 3. Commit and push to Windows Azure

         git commit -am "change to use env vars"